 The Santa Claus parade is a century old tradition in Canada with the first parade having been held in 1905.
 Santa Claus parades in Canada signal the start of winter fun and festive celebrations.
 Although many Santa Claus parades are held in rural communities outside of the major cities, children find a trip to a big city parade like the Toronto Parade or the Saskatoon Parade a huge Christmas treat.

 The Santa Claus parades also traditionally herald the start of Christmas shopping and were originally sponsored by department stores.
 The Saskatoon Santa Claus Parade is no exception.
-Midtown Plaza is its main sponsor, Santa gets off his float and goes into Midtown Plaza.
+Midtown is its main sponsor.
+Santa will be available for photos in Midtown immediately after the parade.
 Many other Saskatoon and area businesses have contributed annually to make the parade a success.

 Over the years there have been many themes, and many Grand Marshals.
 Some of the grand Marshalls have included: Saskatoon Fireside Singers, local Olympians and Para Olympians and former Mayors.